-Older plants and shops seem to be outperformed by younger ones in terms of TFP as one percent older plants have 0.07% lower TFP in manufacturing sector, while the negative impact from shop aging is more severe in other services sector with 0.3% less TFP when a shop ages one more percent.
+Older plants and shops seem to be outperformed by younger ones in terms of TFP as one percent older plants have 0.07% lower TFP in manufacturing sector, while the negative impact from aging is more severe in other services sector with 0.3% less TFP when a shop ages one more percent on average.

-Stylized Fact 8: Technicians and managers are welcome!
+Stylized Fact 8: It is good to have more technicians/managers!

 In all five sectors, having one more percent share of skilled labor (in manufacturing sector) and management labor (in services sector) are statistically significant in boosting TFP.
 The impacts are not substantial, though.
-As one percent more of skilled labor share increases TFP merely 0.01% in manufacturing sector, whereas one percent higher share of management labor helps increase TFP by 0.01-0.03% in the four services sector.
+As one percent more of skilled labor share increases TFP merely 0.01% in manufacturing sector, whereas one percent higher share of management labor helps increase TFP by 0.01 - 0.03% in the four services sector.

 All in all, this section illustrates stylized facts of data used in this paper.
-It is noticed that all analyses so far rely only on within-plant-and-shop data to provide a glimpse of how Thailand's TFP in manufacturing and services look like.
-The rest of this paper would further explore how outside factors impact on TFP, and draw policy recommendations to raise TFP in Thailand.
+It is noticed that all analyses so far rely on within-plant-and-shop data to provide a glimpse of how TFP in Thailand looks like.
+The rest of this paper would further explore how outside factors impact on the TFP, and provide policy recommendations to raise TFP in Thailand.